-The research design and questionnaire formulation were established through an extensive literature review, which included determining the title of the research project, problem statement, objectives of the study, research scope, and study limitations (Figure 2).
+The research design and questionnaire formulation were established through an extensive literature review, which included determining the title of the research project, problem statement, objectives of the study, research scope and study limitations (as shown in Figure 2).

-This research employed a hybrid technique combining qualitative and quantitative modes, including a survey and a series of semi-structured interviews prior to data analysis with the Statistical Package for the Social Sciences.
+This research employed a hybrid technique combining qualitative and quantitative modes, including a survey and a series of semi-structured interviews before data analysis with SPSS.
 This method is widely used in a variety of disciplines and was chosen to anticipate the desired integration of breadth and depth.
-The design and development of the questionnaire were both influenced by Malaysia's current social, political, economic, and technological circumstances.
+The design and development of the questionnaire were both influenced by Malaysia's current social, political, economic and technological circumstances.
 To ensure the originality and avoidance of any hidden accurate information, all survey respondents remained anonymous.
-A pilot study with 30 experienced CBPs with 10 to 20 years of experience based in Perlis, Kedah, and Pulau Pinang was done.
+A pilot study with 30 experienced CBPs with 10 years to 20 years of experience based in Perlis, Kedah and Pulau Pinang was done.